Below is a list of Greater Philadelphia organizations that provide support and resources for you and your family.

-Catchafire strengthens the social good sector by matching professionals who want to donate their time with nonprofits who need their skills.
+Catchafire strengthens the good social sector by matching professionals who want to donate their time with nonprofits that need their skills.

-The Coalition for Peace Action (CFPA) is a grassroots citizens organization which brings together people of all ages, backgrounds, professions, and political persuasions in support of three goals: global abolition of nuclear weapons, a peace economy, and a halt to weapons trafficking at home and abroad.
+The Coalition for Peace Action (CFPA) is a grassroots citizen organization that brings together people of all ages, backgrounds, professions, and political persuasions to support three goals: global abolition of nuclear weapons, a peaceful economy, and a halt to weapons trafficking at home and abroad.

-FSP AGAINST BULLYING is a community initiative that supports safe spaces and increase awareness about bullying in schools, home and in the workplace.
+FSP AGAINST BULLYING is a community initiative that supports safe spaces and increases awareness about bullying in schools, at home, and in the workplace.
 We share, encourage & support anti-bullying campaigns through supportive and informative resources & volunteerism.

 The Philadelphia Foundation helps local nonprofits accelerate impact through grantmaking and operational support, from training staff to building endowments.

 UNI!
 Jersey Gay Pride’s Bully Free Buddy!
-UNI was created in hopes to emanate bully prevention, support, and interjection sustained dialogue.
-Uni works hard to shed light on various community LGBTQA members who have been bullied and willing to share their stories, encouraging and educating their peers how to overcome and help stop bullying.
+UNI was created to emanate bully prevention, support, and interjection-sustained dialogue.
+Uni works hard to shed light on various community LGBTQA members who have been bullied and are willing to share their stories, encouraging and educating their peers on how to overcome and help stop bullying.